 Since inter-caste marriage is not well accepted in Indian society, the couple has to face a lot of societal pressure.
 While renting apartments, landlords create issues because of the inter-caste marriage badge.
 The couple may have no friends or relatives who come forward to extend any help.

 Essentially, your world gets reduced to just your partner and vice versa.
 Given that humans thrive on social interactions, this can turn out to be one of the major inter-caste marriage issues.
 If you don’t have friends or extended family who are supportive of your decision, life after an inter-caste marriage can become immensely isolated and stressful.

 Related Reading: We couldn’t marry because of family “honour”

 4. Lifestyle differences are difficult to cope with

 This means that they have to adjust and accommodate these differences.
-A majority of the couples fail to do so, because of which arguments and fights become a common phenomenon among couples.
+A majority of the couples fail to do so because of which arguments and fights become a common phenomenon among couples.
 Perhaps the parents see this and hence try and convince children not to take this step or refuse to allow them to marry at all.

 5. Continuous interference of the family members in married life